Tanit: Worship

-Phoenicians spread the cult of Tanit-Astarte to the Iberian Peninsula with the foundation of Gadir (modern day Cádiz) and other colonies, where the goddess might have been also assimilated to native deities.
+A shrine excavated at Sarepta in southern Phoenicia revealed an inscription that has been speculated to have connection between the goddesses Tanit and Astarte (Ishtar).
+Iconographic portrayals of both deities later become similar thanks to the influence of Carthage's trade empire across the mediterranean West to East.
+The relation between both deities has been proposed to be hypostatic in nature, representing similar aspects of the goddesses.
+In Carthage, Astarte another war goddess was worshipped alongside the goddess Tanit, the two deities are clearly not equal and one does not originate from the other.
+Although Tanit did not appear at Carthage before the 5th century BC, this shows her clear origins locally from North Africa.
+However it is well known that the Phoenician Astarte is a deity of wars of aggression, in direct contrast to Libyan Tanit which only goes to war in the defense of the civilization or the homeland where she is worshipped, called 'defender of homes and families', giving direction and help to those who seek wisdom.
+Carthagenians spread the cult of Tanit-Astarte to the Iberian Peninsula with the foundation of Gadir (modern day Cádiz) and other colonies, where the goddess might have been also assimilated to native deities.
 Her worship was still active after the Roman conquest, when she was integrated with the Roman goddess Juno (along with elements from Diana and Minerva) in a goddess named Dea Caelestis, the same way Baal Hammon was assimilated to Saturn.
-Dea Caelestis retained Punic traits until the end of the Classical period in the fourth century.
+Dea Caelestis retained Punic traits until the end of classical antiquity in the fourth century CE.
 Similarly, long after the fall of Carthage, Tanit was still venerated in North Africa under the Juno Caelestis, for her identification with Juno.
-Ancient Berbers of North Africa also adopted the Punic cult of Tanit.